Botcopy/docs/docs/basics/components.md

 Additionally, you may choose if a user can leave comments or is restricted to a thumbs up / thumbs down selection.

 ## Privacy Policy
 Enabling the **Privacy Policy** component will display a consent screen prior to users engaging with the bot.
-The Privacy Policy will link to a URL of your chose.
-Like the Feedback component, you may customize the content of this box, but any custom copy will no longer be automatically translated for your users.
+The Privacy Policy will link to a URL of your choice.
+As with the Feedback component, you may customize the content of this box, but any custom copy will no longer be automatically translated for your users.

 ## Profile
 Your bot's **Profile** adds supplemental information for users.
 This information can be viewed by clicking the header or selecting the **Profile** from the dropdown in the header.